-I immediately said that all that I’d done was pull together the various accounts & put them into a chronological order – Muir just gave me one of his “looks” & reaffirmed what he’d said before.
+I immediately said that all that I’d done was pull together the various accounts & put them into a chronological order.
+Muir just gave me one of his “looks” & reaffirmed what he’d said before.

-On the hunt for Ray Elledge
+On the hunt for Ray Elledge’s Crash Site

-As we were finishing our meal, Eain appeared as he & his dad had been out for the afternoon & just arrived back & got the various messages, so we soon joined them in the bar.
+Eain appeared as we were finishing our meal.
+He & his dad had been out for the afternoon & just arrived back & received the various messages people had left.
+So a little later we joined them in the bar.